-- Rep. Steve Scalise, of Louisiana, abandoned his bid to be the next speaker, announcing tonight he would withdraw a little more than 24 hours after House Republicans nominated him to replace Rep. Kevin McCarthy, of California.
+- Rep. Steve Scalise, of Louisiana, abandoned his bid to be the next speaker, throwing in the towel when he couldn't get enough support in his caucus even after being nominated by House Republicans to replace Rep. Kevin McCarthy, of California.

 - Democrats are backing House Minority Leader Hakeem Jeffries, of New York.

 - The race was triggered last week when Rep. Matt Gaetz, R-Fla., moved to oust the speaker and won a majority vote when all Democrats and eight Republicans voted against McCarthy.
 Gaetz has said he would support Jordan or Scalise.

 - Rep. Patrick McHenry, R-N.C., was made the temporary speaker when McCarthy was ousted last week, but has minimal power.